NETWAYS/jenkins-training/Extras/sicherheit.md

 !SLIDE bullets noprint
 #Pro-Tips
 * Use a dedicated user with their own SSH key on every slave
- - Reduce security issues that somebody gains control on every slave
+ - Reduces security risk of somebody gaining control over all slaves
 * No passwords in job scripts
  - Even less when Jenkins is public